FlowFans/flow-test-with-js/README.md

-# Flow test with javascript
+# Flow Cadence test with javascript

 *inspired by flow-js-testing*

-Using Jest and fcl define a test scaffold for Javascript developer.
+Using Jest and fcl to test your cadence contract with Javascript.

 ## Quick start